 How do you serve crumpets?

-I think anything sourdough is better, being that the benefits of fermentation are present, as well as the pleasant tanginess sourdough provides.
+I think anything sourdough is better, given the benefits of fermentation, as well as the pleasant tanginess sourdough provides.

 More Sourdough Recipes from the Farmhouse